 - Regina V Ewing :: 734-9506

 Counselors provide guidance and support in the exploration of careers in the New Media Arts (NMA) field.
 Services include an introduction of NMA programs, guidance through the portfolio and application process, holistic support of current NMA students and access to alumni and industry professionals.

 Academic counselors provide support to students for nursing career pathways to earn degrees and certificates.
 Students learn about admission requirements and criteria, program curriculum, costs and fees, financial aid, application for licensure/certification, and transfer to baccalaureate programs.

-Services are provided for single and student parents, counseling those with financial need through the Free Application for Federal Student Aid or FAFSA process.
+Services are provided for student parents focusing on those with financial need.
 Counselors provide referrals for child care, legal services and other community resources, and provide scholarship search assistance, and online resources for family friendly events and activities.
 Textbook assistance is available to eligible students if interested.

 The Transfer Year Experience program provides assistance to students transferring to Kapi'olani Community College through the enrollment process during their first semester.
 Program services to transfer students include guidance through the admissions and financial aid processes, campus orientation, academic advising, and registration.